In the early 2000s, Liverpool John Moores University had an idea. What if we were to build the world’s largest completely robotic telescope?

 - External evaluation, Hope-Stone Research (2018)

-We support students on their STEM journey – however far that might be.
-From the earliest stages, we provide resources for preschool families to think about space.
-We offer advice for those who want to pursue a career in STEM.
+We support learners on their STEM journey – however far that might be.
+We provide resources for preschool families to think about space from the earliest stages.
+We offer advice for those who want to follow a career in STEM.
 And along the way we inform, educate, and inspire.

 Space is truly Universal.
 Away from our diverse experiences on this Earth, we all share the same planet.
-We all look out to the same galaxy and wonder the same big questions – where did it all begin?
+We all look out to the same space and wonder the same big questions – Where did it all begin?
 Are we alone?
 What will become of our planet?

-Space is truly wonderful.
-And in wondering about space, we can all learn.
-Science, maths, engineering, technology, programming, questioning and creativity.
-Skills which can set us up for life.
+Space is truly awesome.
+And when wondering about space, we can all learn.
+Science, maths, engineering, technology, coding, questioning and creativity.
+Skills that can set us up for life.

 “For a young person getting into astronomy, The Schools’ Observatory was like an open door.
 It didn’t hold us back, made us feel like we were smart enough.”